 What are food additives?
 They are substances that food manufacturers add to a wide range of foods to preserve the flavor or improve the taste and appearance of processed foods.
-They are common to foods which require long shelf lives, and are used widely in "diet" foods which need the flavor boost.
+They are common to foods that require long shelf lives and are used widely in “diet” foods that need the flavor boost.

-Here's a sobering factoid for you: it is estimated that nearly 75% of the processed junk foods found in your local grocery store contain corn, soybean or canola ingredients which have been engineered from genetically modified organisms.
-This includes bakery products, salad dressings, corn products, baby food, infant formula and other products.
+Here’s a sobering factoid for you: it is estimated that nearly 75% of the processed junk foods found in your local grocery store contain corn, soybean or canola ingredients that have been engineered from genetically modified organisms.
+This includes bakery products, salad dressings, corn products, baby food, infant formula, and other products.

 The damaging health effects of these foods is well known in relation to the animal kingdom.

 - According to Genetically Engineered Food, a book by Ronnie Cummins and Ben Lilliston, genetically engineered crops kill Monarch butterflies, other beneficial insects, and cause the development of new strains of virulent plant viruses and “super pests”.